Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: Abstract

 \section{Abstract}

-Entanglement-assisted quantum error-correcting (EAQEC) codes are a generalization of standard stabilizer quantum error-correcting codes, which can be possibly constructed from any classical codes by relaxing self-orthogonal condition with the help of pre-shared entanglement between the sender and the receiver.
-In this paper, by using generalized Reed-Solomon codes, we construct two families of entanglement-assisted quantum error-correcting MDS (EAQMDS) codes with parameters $[[\frac{b({q^2}-1)}{a}+\frac{{q^2} - 1}{a}, \frac{b({q^2}-1)}{a}+\frac{{q^2}-1}{a}-2d+c+2,d;c]]_q$, where $q$ is a prime power and $a\vert (q+1)$.
-Among our constructions, the EAQMDS codes have much larger minimum distance than the known EAQMDS codes with the same length and consume the same number of ebits.
-Moreover, some of the lengths of ours EAQMDS codes may not be divisors of $q^2\pm 1$, which are new and different from all the previously known ones.
+By generalizing the stabilizer quantum error-correcting codes, entanglement-assisted quantum error-correcting (EAQEC) codes were introduced, which could be derived from any classical linear codes via the relaxation of self-orthogonality conditions with the aid of pre-shared entanglement between the sender and the receiver.
+In this paper, three classes of entanglement-assisted quantum error-correcting maximum-distance-separable (EAQMDS) codes are constructed through generalized Reed-Solomon codes.
+Under our constructions, the minimum distances of our EAQMDS codes are much larger than those of the known EAQMDS codes of the same lengths that consume the same number of ebits.
+Furthermore, some of the lengths of the EAQMDS codes are not divisors of $q^2-1$, which are completely new and unlike all those known lengths existed before.